microsoft/vcpkg-docs/vcpkg/get_started/getting-started-msbuild.md

 ```

 > [!NOTE]
 > You might notice that `vcpkg install` builds both Debug and Release configurations for a library.
-This will make it easier to switch between configurations.
-To build release only, set `VCPKG_RELEASE_ONLY` in your triplet.
+This will make it easier to switch between configurations when developing with Visual Studio.
+To only build release libraries, add `VCPKG_RELEASE_ONLY` to your triplet.

 Running the program yields `1.3` which is the expected version for `zlib`.

 ## Folder View of the project

 Navigate to the Folder View in Solution Explorer. vcpkg creates a new directory `vcpkg_installed` which contains all relevant build artifacts libraries, headers, debugging information.
-Required libraries for running and deployment (such as `zlibd1.dll`) are copied next to the application binary.
+Additionally, required libraries for running and deployment (such as `zlibd1.dll`) are copied next to the application binary.